TedHusted/awake/awake.md/awake.md

 Oceanus: Is that the device speaking?

 The unit sits up in the crate before the Rangers can react.
 Only the top-most part of the bot is visible.
 The rest of its body is still in the crate.
 It is a clear egg-shaped silver dome with the small end on top.
 The larger end disappears into the bot’s torso, so that the dome resembles a helmet.
-Two rotating scanners are attached to either side of the dome.
+Two rotating scanners attach to either side of the dome.
 The bot has two thick arms that are resting on the sides of the crate, as if it were a bathtub.

 Unit: Please take me with you.

 Idisi: Omnibot, are we to understand that you are defecting?

 Unit: Yes.
 We can help each other.
-Please take my crate to your ship before we are detected.
+Please take my crate to your ship before they detect us.
 Or I can raise an alarm.

 Selene: How do we know it is not leading us into a trap?